 - In a large mixing bowl, beat the sugar, eggs, oil, food coloring, vinegar and vanilla until smooth.

-- Add the dry ingredients to the wet mixture and stir until most of the dry is incorporated.
+- Add the dry ingredients to the wet mixture and stir until the the dry ingredients are mostly incorporated.

 - Add the warm buttermilk and stir until smooth.